 Although she didn’t know it at the time, her various jobs would introduce her to Re:Coded, a program that would allow her to build her skills and find a job in the technology sector.

 Re:Coded is a non-profit that provides education and coding bootcamps to people like Rasha, training these conflict-affected youth through a six-month coding bootcamp.
 With operations in Turkey, Iraq, and Yemen, they train over 400 people, with 85% gaining employment within 120 days of graduation.
+After completing the program, Rasha has since landed a job at a technology company in Turkey, where she can now start building her career.

 Ali Clare, co-founder of Re:Coded, says, “we aim to inspire a generation to start their journey to become programmers and technology entrepreneurs in their communities.”
 Providing access to technology and skills, help refugees overcome mobility constraints, allowing them to use these new skills to work anywhere in the world.